aiartist/mlutil/easyla/README.md

 * Specialize to `Double`
 * Simplify some common operations by providing helper functions
 * Export all the most commonly used bits via a single namespace to enable use of a single `import` for common usages
+* Make interface as similar as possible to existing `hmatrix` interface to aid transition back and forth between the two

 # Install prerequisites